LizziePinch/Lizziepinch.github.io/_posts/2021-02-04-second-post.md

 ---
 layout: post
-title: First Post
-subtitle: And What Happened Next?
+title: And What Happened Next?
+subtitle: A story for you all
 gh-repo: ''
 gh-badge: []
-tags: []
+tags:
+- Stories
 comments: false

 ---